 Now that we have explained who is responsible for reporting an injury at work, you might want to see if you could get help with making a claim.

-Alternatively, you will pay them a success fee if they succeed with your claim.
+Alternatively, you’ll pay them via a success fee if they succeed with your claim.
 This fee is a legally capped percentage that is deducted from your compensation settlement.

-For more information on when you should make an accident report at work, or to learn whether you could be eligible to work with one of our No Win No Fee solicitors, you can contact our advisors.
+For more information on when you should make an accident report at work, or to learn whether you are eligible to start a clam with one of our No Win No Fee solicitors, you can speak to one of our advisors.
 They can be reached by:

 Essential References Relating To Who Is Responsible For Making Accident Reports